GaloisInc/grift/README.md

 ## Overview
 The RISC-V ISA (instruction set architecture) is an open-source ISA developed at UC Berkeley. riscv-tools is a Haskell library that encodes the core of the ISA -- the encoding and decoding of instructions, as well as their semantics.
-The intent is to facilitate easy assembler/disassembler/simulator building.

 ## Getting/Building